-Is Jamaica a good place to retire?
+Is Jamaica a good place for retiring?
 Learn more in the next paragraphs.

 So here it is!
 In this article, you will find all of the information you need about the pros and cons of retiring in Jamaica.

-The country has excellent cuisine, breathtaking natural wonders, and affordable housing options.
+The country has excellent cuisine, a laidback lifestyle, and affordable housing options.
 It’s also one of the most beautiful destinations in the world, with gorgeous beaches and tropical rainforests.
 You can go scuba diving or snorkeling on one of the many beautiful reefs around the island.
 All of that is located very close to the US.

 When you want to retire, you readily picture yourself sitting at the beach with a drink in hand, overlooking an azure ocean.
 Jamaica is the perfect location to live out that fantasy.